cyberbotics/webots/docs/guide/controller-plugin.md

 The system has been designed as follows.
 All the entities (the controller, the remote control library and the robot window library) should only call the libController interface (Webots API) functions.
-The controller should not be aware of its robot window and its real robot for modularity reasons.
+The controller should not be aware of it's robot window and it's real robot for modularity reasons.
 The only exception is about the robot window library which can be aware of the remote control library in order to initialize and monitor it.
 This can be done via the libController API through the `wb_robot_get_mode`, `wb_robot_set_mode` and the `wb_remote_control_custom_function` functions.
 Of course these rules can be easily broken because every entity runs into the same process.